 Take a break – Unplug yourself for a while.
 You must constantly be "on" as a caretaker.
 So, set aside some time to disconnect from your electronics, go outside, and spend quality time with yourself.
 Allow yourself the opportunity to unplug and rejuvenate.

 Have a good and balanced diet - Drink plenty of water and eat healthy.
 You've probably heard it all before: drink lots of water, limit your caffeine intake, and eat healthy foods.
-Giving your body the correct foods and liquids, will boost your energy and attention.
+Giving your body the correct foods and liquids will boost your energy and attention.
 Nutritional support may really refresh your energy.

 Everyone requires time to refuel and exercise self-care more so if you are a caregiver.
-Following above activities may help you to recharge yourself as a caregiver.
+Following the above activities may help you to recharge yourself as a caregiver.